Not Afraid: Development

 "As I got sober, I started re-discovering things about myself that I had forgotten for so long that I kinda suppressed down, you know, or whatever [...]
 So, the whole theme of the record [is] as a person, I'm feeling better.
 See, this is how I feel; I feel good enough to be this, to say this, to do this."

 — —Eminem, talking about the video's concept in relation to the song's theme.

 Before filming began, Eminem spoke to Paul Rosenberg on the telephone about his ideas for a music video of "Not Afraid"; the two shared thoughts and started collaborating in May 2010.
 American director Richard "Rich" Lee was hired to direct the video, which was shot on Market Street, in Newark, New Jersey, as well as New York City.
 On the first day, Eminem filmed the opening scene on the rooftop of the Manhattan Municipal Building.
 Lee called the moment "sort of like a very internal feeling kind of video".
 In an interview, while the video was being shot, Eminem spoke about working with Lee "as pretty anti-climactic, for the most part, you know what I mean...
 It's good working with him, you know, he's about his business".
 The scene in which Eminem jumps from a cliff and dives, was done at Greenpoint Warehouse, in Brooklyn with Lee and video producer Justin Diener.
 Also working with Eminem on the video included Dennis Dennehy and Chris Clancy for marketing.
 The final scene filmed on the first day was where Eminem would try to escape from a dark basement on a set built by production designer Ethan Tobman; shooting in Newark also continued.

 The second day of shooting focused on Eminem as he walked through Market Street in Newark.
 Eminem's final shoot before wrapping up was a mirror scene, which included many glass mirrors, and a fake one among them, through which he would have to break through.
 On May 30, 2010, Eminem confirmed the video's release date in a Twitter message: "For those 'patiently waiting,' the NOT AFRAID video will premier Saturday 6/5.
 Details later..."
 The day before the video's premiere, a teaser trailer was uploaded onto video sharing site YouTube, which combines many clips from the full video.
 The music video was uploaded on video website Vevo on June 5, 2010 at 11:30 am ET.
 Vevo stylized their logo with the E reversed, similar to Eminem's logo.
 On June 7, the television premiere took place on MTV and VH1, and the former featured a primetime encore the day after.

-As of October 2024, the music video has received over 1.9 billion views and 12 million likes on YouTube.